Time for a New Liquid Level Float Switch (Know When to Replace Your Tank Sensors)

-Liquid level sensors or float switches are used to monitor liquid levels in tanks or other vessels and are designed to react according to predefined high or low levels.
+Liquid level sensors or float switches are used to monitor liquid levels in tanks or other vessels and are designed to react according to predefined level heights, both high and low.
 Some of the ways they react are to:

-Liquid level float switches are used for many different applications.
-They are often used to perform critical functions and should be checked regularly to make sure they are in top working order.
+Liquid level float switches are used in a variety of applications.
+They are often used to perform critical functions and should be checked regularly to ensure they remain in top working order.
 We’ve put together a list of things to look out for when checking your liquid level switches.

 Warning Signals Not Being Sent

-If the predefined high or low level is being reached and the level switch is not triggering the proper warning signals, your liquid level switch probably needs to be replaced.
+If the predefined liquid level, whether high or low, is being reached and the level switch is not triggering the proper warning signals, your liquid level switch probably needs to be replaced.

 Components Not Reacting